nosana-ci/docs.nosana.io/docs/pipelines/specification.md

         value: <password-secret-key> # required

-    # Trigger event that starts the pipeline, default will trigger on every commit on every branch
+    # Trigger event that starts the pipeline, default will trigger on: every commit on every branch, every tag creation and every pull request
     trigger: # optional
         push: # optional
             branches: